It’s all about the well-plumed hats for royal wedding guests

 - Waterboarded, shot with crossbows: Authorities list torture of 10 children in California home

+Princesses Beatrice and Eugenie, cousins of the groom, went for understated hats this time, in sharp contrast to their exuberant head gear at the 2011 royal wedding of Prince William and Kate.

+Elsewhere among the 600 invited guests were pops of royal purple in dresses and ties with a healthy dose of spring pastels.

-One male guest even came in formal long shorts — all the better to show off his two prosthetic legs.
+One male guest came in formal long shorts — all the better to show off his two prosthetic legs.
+Another donned a top hat as the crowd lining the wedding route cheered the lucky guests.